 To evaluate the effectiveness of our anti-traffic analysis techniques, we simulated them over a grid network (see Table 1) and measured the values of entropy, GSAT test, and energy cost (number of messages exchanged).
 We simulated the following techniques: MPR, MPR+RW, MPR+RW+DFP, and MPR+RW+DEFP.
 For simplicity, we use MPR, RW, DFP, and DEFP respectively to refer to these techniques in the rest of the paper.
-In these simulations, we set P_r to 0.6, P_f to 0.2, and K to 6.
-To obtain an estimate of an upper bound of entropy and GSAT values, we simulated a routing mechanism in which every message sent by aggregator node is flooded to the entire network.
-We call this scheme a broadcast(BR) scheme.
-Since a broadcast scheme generates uniform network traffic, an adversary cannot obtain any clue about the location of base station.
-Table 2 shows the entropy values and number of messages exchanged in SP and broadcast schemes.
+In these simulations, we set p_r to 0.6, p_f to 0.2, and K to 6.

+To obtain an estimate of an upper bound of entropy and GSAT values, and a lower bound on the cost, we simulated two routing mechanisms.
+The first routing mechanism is SP, which selects the shortest path to the base station from each sensor node.
+SP provides a measure of lower bound on the cost of routing, but results in very pronounced communication patters as shown in Figure 1.
+The second routing mechanism is called the broadcast scheme (BR scheme).
+In this mechanism, every message sent by an aggregator node is flooded to the entire network.
+Since BR generates uniform network traffic, it provides a measure of an upper bound of entropy and GSAT values.
+Table 2 shows the entropy values and number of messages exchanged in SP and BR.